 Moreover, before automating the selected options, users can test all design settings on their smartphone to see, for instance, how a large font shows on a small screen.

-By such internationalization adjustment not only one of 24 languages can be selected, but also layout options (depending on the direction language characters are written – from left to right or vice versa), measurement units (yards or meters), dates, currencies, and many other details that make UX a comfortable one.
+By such internationalization adjustment, not only one of 24 languages can be selected, but also layout options (depending on the direction language characters are written – from left to right or vice versa), measurement units (yards or meters), dates, currencies, and many other details that make UX a comfortable one.
 Flutter’s widgets are highly instrumental in accomplishing internationalization.

 The previous advantage translates into this one.
-Being quite a young technology, Flutter displays a quick growing pattern winning a large audience of adherents and attention of both startups and many major-league companies.
+Being quite a young technology, Flutter displays a quickly growing pattern winning a large audience of adherents and the attention of both startups and many major-league companies.
 Its robust community is always ready to lend a helping hand in case a developer faces some issues or needs advice.

 Learning to program in Dart is quite doable even for people with very limited previous experience in prototyping and no mobile development practice at all.
-Mastering Dart is made easier by a plethora of real-case projects as well as by the persistent effort of Google to publish relevant detailed and well-structured documentation.
+Mastering Dart is made easier by a plethora of real-case projects as well as by the persistent effort of Google to publish relevant detailed, and well-structured documentation.
 Moreover, the Google team releases video tutorials and practical exercises, to say nothing of unofficial courses on Udacity or Udemy.
 Manufacturers take pains to keep both the framework and its widgets in constant development, which compares favorably with older technologies like React Native that can’t boast of the same commitment.

 Sporting plenty of boons, Flutter has some drawbacks, though.

 Flutter apps don’t support Audio Description, VoiceOver, Guided Access, and some other features that are iOS-specific.
-Handling photos is also a problem in such apps because they delete EXIF files, which causes wrong picture orientation and absence of date and location indication on it.
+Handling photos is also a problem in such apps because they delete EXIF files, which causes wrong picture orientation and the absence of date and location indication on it.
 Moreover, Apple’s unenthusiastic attitude to any venture produced outside their company makes it necessary for the Flutter team to update all widgets available in it to conform to every new version of iOS.
 They do it eventually but having to wait for the update may seem to developers a nuisance.

-The solid performance Flutter manifests tells upon the file size of Flutter apps (above 4MB), which considerably exceeds the weight of native apps (5000KB on average).
-Since contemporary users tend to pack their devices’ memory with tons of various content (videos, games, music, photos, other apps), they may find it difficult to find space for Flutter apps.
+The solid performance Flutter manifests tells on the file size of Flutter apps (above 4MB), which considerably exceeds the weight of native apps (5000KB on average).
+Since contemporary users tend to pack their devices’ memory with tons of various content (videos, games, music, photos, and other apps), they may find it difficult to find space for Flutter apps.

 Another forte of Flutter (its non-native widgets) turned to be its undoing.
 While operating autocomplete input fields, users may face problems with extracting passwords from integrated or third-party password managers.